-As I go about my life, I become aware of options that are better than my own, especially in helping someone near me, or drawing me into a quieter space with him.
-At first, I don't always like where these nudges would lead me, which is why Jesus saw this journey as a narrower road and why most people miss it.
-Our flesh so easily dismisses what it doesn't want to consider.
-And, row road, you'll have a better idea just how destructive the broad way was, to yourself and others.
+As you learn to live more on the narrow road, you'll have a better idea just how destructive the broad way was, to yourself and others.
 Rather than be embarrassed by it, embrace that new reality.
 One of the most redemptive things we do on the narrow road is to go back to people we've wronged, seek their forgiveness and offer restitution where we can.
 Such moments bring great healing and clarity to all involved.
-Yes, it may not be easy, but that's exactly the point of the narrow road-most fruitful things aren't fun at the outset, but yield great joy later on.
+Yes, it may not be easy, but that's exactly the point of the narrow road--most fruitful things aren't fun at the outset, but yield great joy later on.